Scared of Needles? Here's How to Overcome Your Phobia And Get COVID-19 Vaccine!

 More Large-Scale Vaccination Centres Open Across England

-ST HELENS, UNITED KINGDOM - JANUARY 18: A nurse draws the Oxford-AstraZeneca Covid-19 coronavirus vaccine into a hypodermic needle Totally Wicked Stadium home of St Helen's rugby club, one of the new mass vaccination centers opened today on January 18, 2021, in St Helens, United Kingdom.
-Ten new mass vaccination centers will start administering covid-19 vaccines in England this week, joining seven existing "hubs," as well as the hospitals and GP practices enlisted in the nationwide effort to give 15 million people the first dose by February 15.
+ST HELENS, UNITED KINGDOM - JANUARY 18: A nurse draws the Oxford-AstraZeneca Covid-19 coronavirus vaccine into a hypodermic needle at Totally Wicked Stadium home of St Helen's rugby club, one of the new mass vaccination centres opened today on January 18, 2021 in St Helens, United Kingdom.
+Ten new mass vaccination centres will start administering covid-19 vaccines in England this week, joining seven existing "hubs," as well as the hospitals and GP practices enlisted in the nationwide effort to give 15 million people a first dose by February 15.
+Christopher Furlong/Getty Images

 A 2018 University of Michigan study published in the journal Advanced Nursing showed fear of needles in most kids and 20 to 50 percent of teens and 20 to 30 percent of young adults.